onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 # Effected Tech
 Facebook's open-source is pretty vast covering everything from UI frameworks to creating their own language.
 We're going to focus in on four technologies: `React`, `Flow`, `Jest`, and `create-react-app`.

+* `React`
+Introducted as the V in MVC with the sole focus on rendering the view.
+The goal of React is to provide a developer with a simple API that others can build on top of much like how Node.js is for running JavaScript as a server.
+If you build anything on top of `React` you are affected.

+* `Flow`
+As we created large applications we start to run into very common errors such as typos or using a function incorrectly due to poor documentation.
+Using a typed language allows you to avoid testing for dealing with incorrect inputs or types.
+If you build anything with `Flow` you are affected.

+* `Jest`
+Zero configuration testing platform for applications is the main reason to use Jest over others.
+The idea here is that the testing frameworks knows you're most likely building an application so they provide you with all the essentials without having to configure your setup.
+If you test anything using `Jest` you are affected.

+* `create-react-app`
+Going from zero to hello-world may seem daunting due to decision fatigue.
+This CLI allows you to focus on your application and provides a large readme explaining everything you need to know about expanding from your hello-world.
+If you build anything on top of React you are affected.

 # React to Preact
 The quickest way to migrate out of React is to move to Preact and their helper package called [`preact-compat`](https://github.com/developit/preact-compat).